writethedocs/www/docs/guide/contributing.rst

 Contributions are treated with respect if they respect the current effort and state of our guide.

-The guide at Write the Docs is meant to address all aspects of software documentation.
+The guides at Write the Docs are meant to address all aspects of software documentation.
 There are several ways to contribute to the content:

-* Fork, branch, and submit a pull request.
+* For changes that span multiple files :ref:`create a fork, a branch, and a pull request`.
-* `Submit an issue <https://github.com/writethedocs/www/issues>`_ to suggest new content or to file bugs against existing content.
+* `Submit an issue <https://github.com/writethedocs/www/issues>`_ to suggest small changes, new content, or to file bugs against existing content.

+We encourage you to learn some of the basic tools we use, but if you don't want to deal with GitHub, email attachments or inline text to guide@writethedocs.org.

 Where to start
 --------------